ayyash/gulpbin/readme.md

 ### Generate

-- `gulp component --name Example --major Container --ispartial false --isform false --withroute false`
+- `gulp component --name Example --major Container --ispartial false --isform false --standalone false`
     **Useful and common** This task creates a component inside a folder indicated in *major* (could be a folder path like Container/SubContainer), with the name `example.component.ts`.
 The folder is placed under */app/components*

     If **ispartial** is set to true, the file name is `example.partial.ts` (and it specifies a selector `cr-example` ready to be used).

     If **isform** is set to true, the code is ready with minimum form elements.

-    If **withroute** is set to true, the task adds the component to the correct module under */routes/major.route.ts* (creates it if it does not exist), and adds a dummy route for it if it were not partial, and declares the component.
+	 The task aslo adds the component to the correct module under */routes/major.route.ts* (creates it if it does not exist), and adds a dummy route for it if it were not partial, and declares the component.

-    If set to false, the component is added to */routes/major.module.ts*, declares the component, and addes to the list of exported components.
-Use withroute to seperate components of a routed module, from those you will export to use in other modules.
+	 If **standalone** is set to true, it creates a standalone component with basic **CommonModule** and **RouteModule** as imports

+	 If **standalone** is set to true, the component gets its route in */routes/major.route.ts* if it were not partial, and is added to the imports array whether partial or not.

+	 Creating a componetn with **standalone** and **ispartial** is ideal for creating shared components, it is by default imported to the major route, but you can remove it if not needed.

 	 Leaving out *--major* property, failes silently

 	 Choosing *--major* to **Common** or **Layout** excludes the major name from file and component name.
 It also does not declare the generated component in any module.
 You must declare it manually anywhere you see fit.
 (Usually, common and layout components are included in the most base app module, which I intentionally do not touch dynamically.)

 	 Your job is to implement the component, and head to `src/app/routes.module.ts` (root routing module) to add the lazy loaded path to the new module (`MainLayout` component can be used as the wrapper default component.)

 - `gulp model --name Example`
     Creates an `example.model.ts` in */models* folder with a single property 'id', your job is to implement it.
-It also performs an inject into */core/services*

 - `gulp service --name Example`
-    Creates an `example.service.ts` in */services* folder with the basic get, post, delete, and put functions, also injects the service in */core/services*.
+    Creates an `example.service.ts` in */services* folder with the basic get, post, delete, and put functions.
 The service is `providedIn: root`.
 Your job is to implement the service correctly and create an api mapping points in *config.ts*

 - `gulp fullService --name Example`
     **Useful but rare** In addition to the creating the model, and service and injecting them in their correct locations, it also creates an api config point in *config.ts*.
 Your job is to implement the service as requested.
 The service is ready to be injected in any component.